How to Jog Properly to Lose Weight (The Right Way)

 The best way to run for weight loss is to focus on sustainability.
 Forget about the whole HIIT vs. low-intensity debate.
 If you can’t maintain it, it won’t matter.

-The best running to lose weight is the running you can maintain.
-If you can run 5-6 times per week at an extremely slow pace, that’s better than burning out quickly by adding in frequent sprints or interval training.
+The best running for weight loss is the running you can maintain.
+If you can run 5-6 times per week at an extremely slow pace, that's infinitely better than burning out quickly by adding in frequent sprints or intense interval training.
+Why?
+Because consistency trumps intensity when it comes to long-term weight loss.

 As we mentioned before, the priority needs to be avoiding injury.
 Any injury will set you back, and without exercise, you'll likely regain the weight you've lost.
 Do everything in moderation and take your running weight loss slow.